harry1576/azure-industry-project/README.md

   - Then I test the DB has been correctly setup using the script `python db-test.py` (CRUD operations).
   - I can see that the data has been successfully integrated within the database (looked inside Azure portal).
   - I then develop a small simple web app and test this on my local machine.
-  - Now I am ready to deploy this website across my VMs - to achieve this I use a bash script which installs the required packages on each VM and then copies the website contents onto their local drives.
-  - Setup flask/gunicorn to run on start up `sudo nano /etc/systemd/system/myproject.service`
-  - I essentially follow the steps in the docs : https://docs.gunicorn.org/en/latest/deploy.html and setup gunicorn.service & gunicorn.socket aswell as editing the nginx config (as described).
+  - I then develop a webserver setup on a VM that has nginx and gunicorn confugred to run on startup (https://docs.gunicorn.org/en/latest/deploy.html)
+  - I use this base VM to create a scale set - using the same steps from the previous task.